Identify each of the following changes of state as melting, freez... | Channels for Pearson+

 Textbook Question

-Identify each of the following changes of state as melting, freezing, sublimation, or deposition: d.
-Frost (ice) forms on the walls of a freezer unit of a refrigerator.
+Identify each of the following changes of state as melting, freezing, sublimation, or deposition: a.
+Dry ice in an ice-cream cart disappears.

 Verified Solution